Toka Leya Camp: Information from the owner

 - Adrenaline Activities, Canoeing, Cultural Tours, General Sightseeing, Helicopter Scenic Flights, Historical Tours, Quad Biking

 Room types at Toka Leya Camp

-There are three family tents which can all accommodate four people.
+There are three en-suite family rooms which accommodate four people in each.

 Activities at Toka Leya Camp

 Wilderness Toka Leya is a tranquil safari base from which to easily access and explore the Victoria Falls and the adrenaline-filled adventure hub of Livingstone.

 The mighty Zambezi’s many experiences include thrilling activities such as white water rafting, bungee jumping, jet boating, and helicopter rides to name a few.

 Wilderness Toka Leya – Back Of House Tour

 An opportunity for guests to gain an understanding of the camp’s eco-friendly initiatives.
 Energy saving is explained, including how waste water is reused in the camp nursery which was established to rehabilitate the area.
 The camp’s worm farm not only assists in the degradation of organic waste, it is the perfect fertiliser for the indigenous trees in the nursery – which are then planted in areas where they once grew.
 Guests have the chance to participate in our rehabilitation efforts as well by planting their very own tree.